Adixshan/Reddit_bot/README.md

 - The `schedule` library (to run the bot on your desired schedule).
 - **Groq API Key** for generating AI content.
 - **Reddit API credentials** (Client ID, Secret, Username, Password).
+- Make logs folder and place the bot.log inside it

 ## Getting Started